steadylearner/Steadylearner/post/rust- Start your Chat App with Rust.md

 I hope the post was helpful to start your own chat app with Rust.
 It may not be sufficient to call it complete chat application.
 But it would be a starting point to write chat app with Rust.

 It was also my first trial to write chat app.
-So please contribute to [Steadylearner Chat] repository or [Steadylearner Post] for this blog post if you find something to improve.
+So please contribute to Steadylearner Chat repository or Steadylearner Post for this blog post if you find something to improve.

 If you want to know someone who wants to improve his coding skill in Rust, JavaScript and Python everyeday, please contact me with [LinkedIn] and [Twitter]

-(I would be grateful also if someone give me a chance to imporve Rust code skill for it is difficult to find one here.)
+(I would be grateful also if someone give me a chance to know who can help me to imporve Rust code skill for it is difficult to find one here.)

-I am planning to convert Frontend code(html and JavaScript) used here to Rust with its webframework later and may write post for that also.
+I am planning to convert Frontend code(HTML and JavaScript) used here to Rust with one of its web frameworks later and may write post for that also.

+We might learn how to write Rust code for Frontend and Backend code later with this example.

 **Thanks and please share this post with others**